Top 4 Things I Learned From Wise Women

-When I was 13, our house was right next door to my maternal grandmother and great-grandmother.
-I thought these women were the smartest women in the whole world.
+When I was 13, our house was next door to my maternal grandmother and great-grandmother.
+I thought they were the smartest women in the whole world.

 Later, I was surprised to learn that neither of them had a college education.
 They insisted that I attain higher education.Yet I find the more knowledge I attain, the more I depend on their sayings and adages for guidance to get me through life, instead of my formal education.

 Here are some things they taught me that I use in my practice every day:

 1. God Don't Like Ugly.
 If I was being disobedient, my mother would say, "Vicki, God don’t like ugly."
 And in the amen corner, my grandmother and great-grandmother would say, "And he's not too fond of pretty either."

 At this point, I was thinking, "Well what in the world am I supposed to do?
 I can't be ugly and I can't be pretty, HELP ME! "

 I realized they were admonishing me to always do the right thing, and that many people will have a great outer appearance to cover up emotional inner turmoil and even bad character.

 2. If it ain't bed bugs, it's piss ants.
 I know the word is supposed to be spelled "pissants."
 Please allow me to say this one like my grandmother would: If it ain't bed bugs, it's piss ants.
 In other words, as soon as you get one area under control, something else happens -- like job stress today and relationship challenges tomorrow.
 Next week, it's a difficult situation with your children, and financial struggles the next month.
 In other words, it is normal for life to be filled with stressful, challenging situations.